pdmosses/metaborg.github.io/docs/howtos/installation/install-spoofax-on-macos-arm.md

 /Users/myusername/.sdkman/candidates/java/11.0.18-tem/bin
 ```

-Or alternatively, but perhaps less predictable, use whatever version is the _current_ version of Java:
+Or alternatively, but perhaps less predictable, use whatever version is set as the _current_ default version of Java (using `sdk default java`):

 ```
 -vm